CrunchyData/postgres-operator/docs/content/installation/prerequisites.md

 # Prerequisites

-The following is required prior to installing PostgreSQL Operator.
+The following is required prior to installing PGO.

 ## Environment

-The PostgreSQL Operator is tested in the following environments:
+PGO is tested in the following environments:

 * Kubernetes v1.13+
 * Red Hat OpenShift v3.11+